 Clinical Field Experiences

 Once admitted into the Athletic Training Program, students are required to fulfill a minimum of five clinical field experiences.
 Students will be assigned to a Preceptor during the four field experiences.
-These field experiences consist of a team sport rotation, an individual sport rotation, a rotation with an opposite gender, an equipment intensive rotation, a general medical rotation and the final rotation will be the student's choice.
+These field experiences consist of a team sports rotation, an individual sports rotation, a rotation with an opposite gender, an equipment intensive rotation, a general medical rotation and the final rotation will be the student's choice.
 These rotations will be completed on-campus, and off campus.
 Students must give priority to the fulfillment of all clinical commitments, which means holding down a part-time job or participating in athletics difficult, but not impossible.
 Students are expected to assume responsibility for their own transportation to various clinical assignments that are off campus.

 Students must purchase staff clothing items as designated by the Department of Sports Medicine.
 These items (i.e., polo shirts, sweatshirts, T-shirts, etc.) must be worn by students while completing clinical experiences.
 Please see any of the Sports Medicine faculty for specific details.
 Clothing items may be purchased from the Department Secretary.